ayushNautiyal35/Disease-Prediction/README.md

 # Disease-Prediction
-Multiple disease is predicted according to the symptoms and the python tkinter is use for GUI PROBLEM STATEMENT -   Creating Graphic User Interface for prediction of disease using Python Tkinter.
+Multiple disease is predicted according to the symptoms and the python tkinter is use for GUI.

+# PROBLEM STATEMENT -   Creating Graphic User Interface for prediction of disease using Python Tkinter.

 # Motivation-
 Disease prediction find solution to many problems which are :